conan-io/docs/systems_cross_building/cross_building.rst

 There are two approaches:

-- Install the toolchain in your computer and use a ``profile`` to declare the settings and point to the needed tools/libraries in the toolchain using the ``[env]`` section to declare, at least, the ``CC`` and ``CXX`` environment variables.
+- Using a profile: install the toolchain in your computer and use a ``profile`` to declare the settings and point to the needed tools/libraries in the toolchain using the ``[env]`` section to declare, at least, the ``CC`` and ``CXX`` environment variables.

-- Package the toolchain as a Conan package and include it as a ``build_requires``.
+- Using build requires: package the toolchain as a Conan package and include it as a ``build_requires``.

 Using a profile
 +++++++++++++++

-Using a Conan profile we can declare not only the ``settings`` that will identify our binary, but also all the environment variables needed to use a toolchain or cross compiler.
+Using a Conan profile we can declare not only the ``settings`` that will identify our binary (``host`` settings), but also all the environment variables needed to use a toolchain or cross compiler.
 The profile needs the following
 sections: